AlexanderJuestel/pyheatdemand/CONTRIBUTING.md

 ### Feature Requests

-We encourage users to submit ideas for improvements to the PyHD project.
+We encourage users to submit ideas for improvements to the PyHeatDemand project.
 For this please create an issue on the
  [issue page](https://github.com/AlexanderJuestel/pyhheatdemand/issues) with the *Feature Request* template and label.
 Please make sure to use a descriptive title and to